weastonmiller/donabe/README.md

 npm install
 ```

-There are 2 articles and an about page (which is what the `/about` route uses) left as examples.
-Everything should work out of the box
+There are 1 article and an about page (which is what the `/about` route uses) left as examples.
+Everything should work out of the box.

 ---